ImperialCollegeLondon/MSE404-MM/docs/labs/lab07/readme.md

 ??? tip "Tip: what does it mean to have a structure with a negative or positive pressure?"
     If the pressure is negative, the crystal structure is unstable and will contract.
 If the pressure is positive, the crystal structure is also unstable but it will expand.
 The structure is only stable when the pressure is close to zero, as first derivatives of the PES vanish at the equilibrium structure.

 Having introduced these useful quantities, we can try to calculate these quantities using Quantum Espresso.
 In the following tasks, we will look at carbon diamond.
 The unit cell of this crystal contains two carbon atoms.
-We will first run a single-point calculation of this crystal.
+We will first run a single-point calculation for this crystal.

 !!! example "Task 3 - calculating stress and pressure of crystals"
     - Go to the directory `03_cd_strpr`.
 Read the input file `CD_scf.in`.
 The important parts are shown below.